Subscribe

 The Max MRR curve predicts this, months or even years before it happens.
 This is its utility.

-Now that we have a good sense of how everything works with toy models, we’re ready to apply this in the real world.
+Now that you have a good sense of how everything works with toy models, let’s apply this in the real world.

 Max MRR at Buffer